riffomonas/RR_R25_2014/research_plan.md

 ## Dissemination Plan
 A specific plan must be provided to disseminate nationally at no additional cost the finished training modules.

+## Timeline
+Provide a timeline for module development, piloting and refinement, dissemination, evaluation, and maintenance.
+This timeline must propose making the training publicly available within two years of the award date